Flex-Agile-Fox/e-commerce-server/README.md

   C:\Users\okihu\hacktiv8\phase-2\e-commerce-server> npm install
   ```

-- After that create `.env` file on root folder.
+- Create `.env` file on root folder.
 Copy the template variable on `.env-template` into `.env`, and fill the related credential for each variable.

-- Please check script on package.json first before using any script.
-You can use it as it is if using windows machine, but if not (linux, Mac, etc) change "SET NODE_ENV=test/development&&" into "NODE_ENV=test/development"
+- Please check script on package.json first before using any command script.
+You can use it as it is if using windows machine, but if not (linux, Mac, etc) change "SET NODE_ENV=test" or "SET NODE_ENV=development&&" into "NODE_ENV=test" or "NODE_ENV=development"

 - Setup database(development env) by typing `npm run setup` from your terminal editor.

+- Setup database(test env) by typing `npm run setup:test` from your terminal editor.

+- Run jest test by `npm run test`

   Example: